 Lapidus, L.J., The road less traveled in protein folding: evidence for multiple pathways.
 Curr Opin Struct Biol.
 66: p.
 83-88 (2021).

 Lapidus, L.J., Physics at the Molecular and Cellular Level (P@MCL): A New Curriculum for Introductory Physics.
 The Biophysicist.
 2(1): p.
 30-39 (2020).

 Biological Physics, Protein Folding

-For further information on some early results of this research, see the following "MSU Today" articles: “Researchers Identify Path to Treat Parkinson's Disease at Inception” (26 January 2012) and “Curcumin Shows Promise in Attacking Parkinson's Disease” (20 March 2012).
+For further information on some results of this research, see the following articles:"Complex biological phenomenon may have a surprisingly simple explanation" "Alzheimer's beginnings prove to be a sticky situation" "Longtime antidepressant could slow Parkinson's" “Researchers Identify Path to Treat Parkinson's Disease at Inception” “Curcumin Shows Promise in Attacking Parkinson's Disease”

 Over the past several years, Lisa has developed a new curriculum for life science majors that pulls examples from molecular and cellular biology.
 The courses, PHY 221 and PHY 222 are offered to all life science majors at MSU in the new STEM Teaching and Learning building.
 These curriculum materials are available to physics instructors upon request.

 For more information, see"Defying gravity: A new spin on intro physics for life sciences"